dariotordoni/pelican-dtheme/README.md

 * [pelican-toc](https://github.com/ingwinlu/pelican-toc) I just made some changes here, but haven't proposed them to its developer yet
 * [minification](https://pypi.org/project/pelican-minification/)

 ## Pelicanconf
+Here I explain the configuration of the "pelicaconf.py" and the "publishconf.py" files

 ### General section
 ```bash